 Reviewers must comply with the ethical regulations as below; any misconduct in peer review will be investigated seriously.Potential Conflicts of Interest

 Reviewers must declare all potential conflicts of interest, which may prejudice the review report either in a positive or negative way.
 Reviewers should not agree to review a manuscript with any conflicts of interest with their own research.
 Conflicts of interest may be personal, financial, intellectual, professional, political or religious in nature.
-Reviewers are not allowed either to review a manuscript that is very similar to the one that the reviewer has in preparation or consideration at another journal.Confidentiality
+Reviewers are not allowed either to review a manuscript just to gain sight of it with no intention of submitting a review report, or agree to review a manuscript that is very similar to the one that the reviewer has in preparation or consideration at another journal.Confidentiality

 Reviewers must keep all contents of the manuscript confidential and refrain from using information obtained during the peer review process for the advantage of their own or other individuals.
 They should not reveal their identity to the authors, either in their comments or in metadata for reports submitted in Microsoft Word or PDF format.Report Misconduct

 Reviewers should report to the journal editor in case they come across any potential research or publication misconduct, like plagiarism or breaches to research ethics, etc. It is appropriate to cooperate with the journal in confidence, but not to personally investigate further unless the journal asks for additional information or advice.Unbiased Comments

 It is important for reviewers to remain unbiased regardless of the nationality, religious or political beliefs, gender or other characteristics of the authors, origins of a manuscript or other commercial considerations.